-The Fund is designed for investors who are able to assess the risks and the value of the investment.
-The investor must be prepared and able to deal with significant fluctuations in the value of the units, and potentially a considerable capital loss.
-The Fund is suitable for investors with a medium-term or long-term investment horizon.
+The Fund is designed for investors who already have some experience of the financial markets.
+Investors must be willing and able to accept fluctuations in the value of the units and a possible considerable loss of capital.
+This Fund is suitable for investors with a medium-term and long-term investment horizon.
 The Company's opinion should not be construed as investment advice; it is given to provide investors with an initial indication as to whether the Fund is in line with their investment experience, risk appetite and investment horizon.